-This privacy notice was last updated 1 April 2019.
+This privacy notice was last updated on 1 April 2019.
 If we use your personal data for any new purposes, updates will be made to the policy information and changes communicated, where necessary in accordance with current data protection legislation.
 Any queries relating to this privacy note please contact the Data Protection Officer.

 How will we use your personal data?

-DCC is working with partners such as Babcock Learning and Development Partnership, the Devon Children and Families Alliance and other primary care organisations such as GPs and hospital trusts nationwide to deliver health and care services.
+We are working with partners such as Babcock Learning and Development Partnership, the Devon Children and Families Alliance and other primary care organisations such as GPs and hospital trusts nationwide to deliver health and care services.
 As part of a multi-agency approach, we may share personal data about patients to improve care for children, young people, patients and the public.

 Whenever you use a health or care service offered by DCC, important information about you or your child/children is collected to help ensure you/they get the best possible care and treatment.